JVC GR-C1: In popular culture

 The JVC GR-C1 was famous as Doc Brown's video camera (operated by Marty McFly) in the film Back to the Future.

 It also featured in Stranger Things season 2 (set in 1984), as the camcorder Bob Newby hands over to Jonathan Byers to use when he takes Will and the other kids trick-or-treating and is used to record the Mind Flayer.

 The JVC GR-C1 was the subject of an episode of Marques Brownlee's YouTube Originals series 'Retro Tech'.

-It's shown in S7E13 of The Goldbergs titled: "Geoff the Pleaser".
+It is shown in S7E13 of The Goldbergs titled: "Geoff the Pleaser".
 The "other" Adam Goldberg places it on the display towards the end of the episode.

+The 2024 film MaXXXine featured a JVC GR-C1 in one scene where Kevin Bacon's role John Labat follows Mia Goth's Maxine Minx at the studio parking lot and filming her, disturbed and angered by what he did, she confront him by throwing a camera which completely destroys it and punch him in self-defense with a makeshift brass knuckle made out of her house keys.